Category:

 What is Robert Palmer's Net Worth?

-He saw the release of his first solo album "Sneakin' Sally through the Alley" in 1974.
-After he moved to New York with his wife and children he released "Pressure Drop" in 1975.
+He saw the release of his first solo album, "Sneakin' Sally through the Alley," in 1974.
+After he moved to New York with his wife and children, he released "Pressure Drop" in 1975.
 He would eventually release eleven more studio albums, each leaving its own mark in the music world.

-It was the 1978 "Double Fun" that broke Robert into the mainstream but it was his 1985 album "Riptide" that made Palmer a superstar.
-That album's lead single "Addicted to Love" was a massive hit, thanks in no small part to its memorable music video which was played non-stop on the new MTV.
+It was the 1978 "Double Fun" that broke Robert into the mainstream, but it was his 1985 album "Riptide" that made Palmer a superstar.
+That album's lead single, "Addicted to Love," was a massive hit, thanks in no small part to its memorable music video, which was played non-stop on the new MTV.
 The song won him a Grammy.
-His next album, 1988's "Heavy Nova" featured the single "Simply Irresistible" which won him a second Grammy Award in 1988.
+His next album, 1988's "Heavy Nova," featured the single "Simply Irresistible," which won him a second Grammy Award in 1988.

-Unfortunately Robert Palmer died in a hotel in Paris, on September 26, 2003.
+Unfortunately, Robert Palmer died in a hotel in Paris on September 26, 2003.
 The cause of his death was a heart attack.
 He was 54 years old.

 Early Life

 The family moved to Scarborough when Palmer was a teenager.
 He attended Scarborough High School for Boys and joined his first band, the Mandrakes, at the age of 15.
-He then left school the following year to study at the Scarborough School of Art & Design, as he considered pursuing a career in art.
-He ultimately returned to music though.
+He then left school the following year to study at the Scarborough School of Art Design, as he considered pursuing a career in art.
+He ultimately returned to music, though.

 1970s

-Palmer's first break in the music industry came when singer Jess Roden left the band, The Alan Bown Set, in 1969.
+Palmer's first break in the music industry came when singer Jess Roden left the band The Alan Bown Set in 1969.
 Palmer was invited to London to sing on the band's new single, "Gypsy Girl."
 After the single was successful, the vocals on the album the band had been working on with Roden were rerecorded by Palmer.
-The next year, in 1970, Palmer joined the 12-piece jazz-rock fusion band Dada and then the following year he formed the band Vinegar Joe with Elkie Brooks and Pete Gage.
+The next year, in 1970, Palmer joined the 12-piece jazz-rock fusion band Dada, and then the following year, he formed the band Vinegar Joe with Elkie Brooks and Pete Gage.
 The band released three albums together.

 In 1974, Palmer signed a solo deal with Island Records.
 His first solo album was released that year and was called "Sneakin' Sally Through the Alley."
-The album was record in New Orleans and did much better in the United States than in the UK.
+The album was recorded in New Orleans and did much better in the United States than in the UK.
 The next year, he released his next album, "Pressure Drop," which had stronger reggae influences.
-He toured with band Little Feat to promote the album.
+He toured with the band Little Feat to promote the album.

 Getty